 The inner surface of the larynx is lined by cells called squamous cells.
 These cells form a barrier on the surface of the larynx called the epithelium.
 The tissue below the epithelium is called stroma.

 What is severe keratinizing squamous dysplasia?

 Severe keratinizing squamous dysplasia is a pre-cancerous disease that starts from the squamous cells on the inside surface of the larynx.
-Severe keratinizing squamous dysplasia is called a pre-cancerous disease because it can turn into a type of invasive cancer called squamous cell carcinoma.
+Severe keratinizing squamous dysplasia is called a pre-cancerous disease because it can turn into a type of cancer called squamous cell carcinoma.

 Other names for this disease are high grade dysplasia and squamous carcinoma in situ.